8 to 10 November 2017

 Each day also offers activities for mixed audiences.

 By subscribing to this event, you can take part in one of the exciting challenges of our time: the dynamic emergence of accounting as a global language!
-Indeed, accounting could serve as global language for mutual reconciliation.
+Indeed, accounting could serve as a global language for mutual reconciliation.
 However, this option is merely that – an option.
 It depends on us whether we will make use of it.
-E17 offers the tools!
+E17 will offer the tools!

 Many financial controllers face the problem of how to control remote locations in other parts of the world, across cultural borders: a controller in, say, Frankfurt is required to control a project in the jungles of Sumatra.
 Project sites might be not accessible, because travel budgets are restricted, or simply because “roads are blocked and airports are closed”, because of an ongoing crisis.
 How to control funds under these circumstances?
 Which techniques of remote control exist?
 How to control a first-level controller on site?
 How to overcome the ubiquitous cultural gap?
 The session includes a guide to elementary electronic techniques, as well as role plays of how to control remote controllers.
 The workshop session is designed for the needs of controllers, project managers, accountants, auditors and leaders of transnationally operating entities.